rockysnow7/mlb-transformer/FORMAT.md

 - Fielders: `fielders`, a list of strings.
 - Runner: `runner`, a string.
 - Scoring Runner: `scoring_runner`, a string.
+- Movements: `movements`, a list of movement objects.

 ### inning